 Friedenberg: And we are out of time.
 Thanks everyone — appreciate it!

 Check back soon for more content from Hashtag Sports 2017.
-In the meantime, subscribe to receive updates or go ahead and grab your pass to Hashtag Sports 2018 while the going’s still good.
+In the meantime, subscribe to receive updates or go ahead and grab your pass to our annual conference while the going’s still good.

 How Monumental Sports is redefining the bundle for millennials and building a sustainable strategy.